polux/parsers/doc/userguide.md

 # Parsers User Guide

-This document guides you through the `parsers` library, a parser combinators library for Dart.
+This document guides you through the [parsers][parsers hompage] library, a parser combinators library for Dart.
 It assumes some basic knowledge of Dart.

 ## Introduction